HallosF1/Steam-Worth/README.md

 # Steam Worth

-Log in with your Steam account to analyze your account's games and information.
+Analyze your account's games and information.
 This project calculates the estimated value of your Steam account based on your games and information.

 ## Features